mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 })
 ```

-Given these type definitions we can get an idea of how the login process could
+Given these type definitions, we can get an idea of how the login process could
-work out:
+work:

 ```ts showLineNumbers
 async function loginUser(auth: AuthenticationData) {